Iguanacolossus/Volcanoes-on-Venus/README.md

-# Identifying and Measuring Volcanoes with Convolutional Neural Networks
+# Identifying Volcanoes with Convolutional Neural Networks

  ## **The Data**
  This dataset contains images collected by the Magellan expedition to Venus.
 Venus is the